microsoft/StorScore/README.md

-StorScore: A test framework to evaluate SSDs and HDDs
+StorScore: A test framework to evaluate SSDs and HDDs.
 =========

 StorScore is a component-level evaluation tool for testing storage devices.